riccardoNovaglia/stub4/README.md

 ### Starting Stub4 and configuring it with JSON

-You can setup Stub4 using simply JSON files.
-After installation, you can add a script to your package.json to start Stub4.
-Starting it accepts a single argument which is its JSON configuration.
-(You can also not pass anything to it, and it will pick up some sensible defaults)
+You also can setup Stub4 using JSON files.
+Add a script to your package.json to start Stub4, and pass as its first parameter the path to your configuration file.
+In it you can configure its ports, and logging, and point to at files tha contain your stubbings.
+These will be pickedup up as Stub4 starts.
+You can always add more later via its API and UI.

 ```
 In your package.json